andih82/jku-ws24-cloud-computing-project/PROPOSAL.md

 - **Application Demo**:
   - Upload an image through the frontend.
   - Display face recognition results processed by the backend.

+## Milestones
+  - Create the repositories and set up the initial project structure. **done**
+  - Implement the backend service with FastAPI. **done**
+  - Implement the frontend service with Ktor. **done**
+  - Create Dockerfiles for the backend services. **done**
+  - Create Dockerfiles for the frontend services. **done**
+  - Set up the CI/CD pipeline for the frontend services with GitHub Actions.
+(Tim)
+  - Set up the CI/CD pipeline for the backend  services with GitHub Actions.
+(Anna)
+  - Create the Kubernetes manifests for the frontend and backend services.
+(Andi)
+  - Set up the Kubernetes cluster on GKE.
+(Andi)
+  - Set up the CI/CD pipeline for the Kubernetes manifests with GitHub Actions.
+(Andi)

 ## Team Members